TheStarport/KnowledgeBase/docs/ini-editing/typed-inis/asteroid_fields.md

 The grid along which cubes are spawned is related to the global coordinate system.
 Cubes have an offset of half their cube size from the center point (meaning the inner corners of the central cubes touch each other at exactly 0 0 0).

+The game asks for `[Cube]` to always exist and with at least one `asteroid` defined even if the zone is just meant to spawn `[DynamicAsteroids]`.
+Otherwise it will report `WARNING: no material found for asteroids in field` to the client log – although it does load textures just correctly.

 ```ini
 [Cube]
 xaxis_rotation = INT, INT, INT, INT